nhsuk/see-a-gp/views/acne/main-content.md

 Make another appointment if the prescribed treatment doesn’t work within the time frame.
 It’s normal for people to go back to their GP for acne.

 Your GP might also refer you to a skin specialist (dermatologist) to help with the treatment.

-## Alternative and natural remedies for acne

-There is little proof to show that natural remedies such as using tea tree oil and herbal remedies help to treat acne.

 ## Comparing medicines {id="medicines"}